zdevil/WordCamp-Minneapolis-2018-automating-QA-with-visual-regression-testing/README.md

 # Automating your QA with Visual Regression Testing Example Repository

 This repository is an example for my talk [Automating your QA with Visual Regression Testing](https://2018.minneapolis.wordcamp.org/session/automating-your-qa-with-visual-regression-testing/) at WordCamp Minneapolis 2018.
 It uses [BackstopJS](https://github.com/garris/BackstopJS/) and [Node JS](https://nodejs.org/) to automate visual QA.
+The slides for the talk can be found [here](https://goo.gl/V7QtNw).

 ## Prerequisites